Assorion/FNF-Assorion-Mirror/README.md

 Follow the <a href="https://github.com/FunkinCrew/Funkin#build-instructions">base game instructions</a> for compiling.
 (Flixel version <a href="https://lib.haxe.org/p/flixel/5.0.0/">`5.0.0`</a> or <a href="https://lib.haxe.org/p/flixel/4.11.0/">`4.11.0`</a> for compiling)

 > [!WARNING]
-> Assorion engine has been tested with the most recent versions of Haxe & Flixel, Using these new version's will cause camera problems with Assorion engine, Please <ins>**downgrade**</ins> to Flixel <a href="https://lib.haxe.org/p/flixel/5.2.2/">`5.2.2`</a> or any version lower that the one specified.
+> Assorion engine has been tested with the most recent versions of Haxe & Flixel, Using these new versions will cause camera problems with Assorion engine, Please <ins>**downgrade**</ins> to Flixel <a href="https://lib.haxe.org/p/flixel/5.2.2/">`5.2.2`</a> or any version lower that the one specified.
 Fixes will be implemented eventually.

 > [!IMPORTANT]